3dgeo-heidelberg/etrainee/course/module4/08_spectral_separability_grass/08_spectral_separability_grass.md

   return(list(classComb=ncomb,jmdist=jm))
 ```

 *Code 1.
 Definition of the function JMdist2 in R: JM distance calculated based on [Richards (2013)](#references) and how it is used in ENVI, code edited based on https://rdrr.io/cran/varSel/src/R/JMdist.R.
-Available as a file `JMdist2_function.R`.*
+Available as a file* <a href=JMdist2_function.R download>JMdist2_function.R</a>.

 JM distance can be calculated for all available bands together, so you will get one separability number based on all used bands (like in the ENVI software).
 But it can also be calculated for separate bands; in this case, it shows which bands are better for separating the classes.